mov-cli/mov-cli-jellyplex/README.md

 </div>

 > [!NOTE]
-> Currently work in progress, Currently only Jellyfin works
+> WIP, Currently only Jellyfin works

 ## Installation 🛠️
 Here's how to install and add the plugin to mov-cli.